-Bowls Tasmania will once again be hosting the Australian Indoor Qualifying event, with the successful qualifiers heading to Tweed Heads for the Australian Indoor Championships 15 – 19 August 2022.
-Players will be responsible for all costs associated with competing in the National Event – although all competing players receive prize money ranging from $100 through to $6,000.
-(Due to the then ongoing impact of COVID-19 and uncertainty around border restrictions, the 2021 Australian Indoor Championships were cancelled.
-The 2022 event will now be bigger than ever, bringing together both 2021 and 2022 qualifiers, with more prizemoney up for grabs.)
+Bowls Tasmania will once again be hosting the Australian Indoor Qualifying event, with the successful qualifiers heading to Tweed Heads for the Australian Indoor Championships 14 – 17 August 2023 (practice day 13 August 2023).
+Players will be responsible for all costs associated with competing in the National Event except accommodation which will be provided by Bowls Australia from the practise day until they are knocked out of the event – with $24,000 prize money on offer ranging from $250 for losing round of 16 players through to $4,000 for the winners.

 TASMANIAN QUALIFYING INFORMATION

-DATES: 6 – 8 May 2022.
-Players may select one of three qualifying timeslots Friday afternoon, Saturday morning or Saturday afternoon.
-With any finals or playoffs being conducted on Sunday if required due to entries.
+DATES: 20 – 21 May 2023.
+Players may select one of two qualifying timeslots Saturday morning or Saturday afternoon with finals being conducted on Sunday.

 QUALIFYING SPOTS: 1 Man and1 Woman (Numbers based on entries received in previous year)

 Draws have been generated automatically on BowlsLink as follows: